Ethereum Smart Contracts: What Are They & How Do They Work?

 Smart contracts are self-executing programs stored on a blockchain designed to carry out actions automatically when predefined conditions are met.
 Unlike traditional contracts, which require intermediaries (such as banks or lawyers) to enforce terms, smart contracts execute their conditions automatically once triggered by an input.
 For example, if you agree to purchase a house, a smart contract could release funds only after verifying that all conditions, like receiving property documents, are satisfied.
 This eliminates the delays and costs typically associated with traditional contracts.

-Install Coin Push mobile app to get profitable crypto trading alerts as mobile notifications.
+Install Coin Push to get profitable crypto trading notifications.

 The concept of smart contracts isn’t new.
 Nick Szabo introduced the idea in 1994, defining it as a “computerized transaction protocol” designed to enforce the terms of an agreement automatically.
 Fast-forward to today, Ethereum has emerged as the most widely used platform for smart contract deployment, especially in Web3 and DeFi applications.